 Cooking Power and Temperature Controls

-The gas burners that make up the cooktop receive a BTU (British Thermal Unit) rating.
-The higher the BTUs, the more heat is generated.
+The gas burners that make up the cooktop receive a BTU rating.
+The higher the BTUs, the greater the amount of heat that can be generated.
 On basic cooktops, the heat produced is sometimes the same across all burners.
 On higher-quality models and those with more burners, each burner may offer a different output.
-Moreover, these models often include a grill and griddle area.
-Some units may have a burner capable of maintaining very low heat for simmering.
+Moreover, some models often include a grill and griddle area.
+Other units may have a burner capable of maintaining very low heat for simmering.

-Ovens are usually rated by their capacity in cubic feet (cu. ft.).
+Ovens are usually rated by their capacity in cubic feet.
 Temperature ranges usually fall between 125 degrees Fahrenheit and 450 degrees Fahrenheit, though some have the ability to reach 500 degrees Fahrenheit.
 Convection systems provide even cooking, and many have specific broiler functions.